oracle-quickstart/oci-caas-pci/README.md

 Once the WAF has been updated via Terraform, the new certificate is active.

-## How to call this Terraform module
-See the **/examples** diretory for an example client, and descriptions for important variables.

 ## Terraform Variables
 The **admin-scripts/get_tf_values.sh** script will parse the configuration file created during initialization.
 Run this and you'll have a good starting point for moving onto Terraform.

 ```
 admin-scripts/get_tf_values.sh
 ```

+## How to call this Terraform module
+See the **/examples** directory for an example client, and descriptions for important variables.
+You will be using variables from the previous step here.

+If you are using our example client, clone this repository into your local machine.
+Then you can run Terraform commands in examples/ directory to utilize the client.

 ## Things To Do After Terraform
 Once the Terraform initialization is complete, there are a couple more steps.
 At